-‘American Idol’ Introduces Social Media Voting in 2026: How It Works
+‘American Idol’ Has New Social Media Voting in 2026: How It Works

 DisneyIn 2026, “American Idol” became the first reality TV competition to allow voting via social media platforms, per Deadline.
 This format has replaced the “American Idol” app that many fans have used in the past to vote for their favorite singers, but the rollout has faced some issues, so it’s important to follow the instructions carefully.

 Here’s how it works.
-As the two-hour episode starts at 8 p.m.
+As the finale starts at 8 p.m.
 Eastern time, a special voting post will be pinned to the TOP of the “American Idol” Instagram account, Facebook account, and TikTok accounts.
-Look for the purple post that shows all 10 performers of the night and how to spell their names.
+Look for the purple post that shows the Top 3 performers and how to spell their names.
 This post is where you will cast your votes, in the comment section.

 IMPORTANT!
 Here’s how to ensure your votes get counted: